Click Below For Tickets:

 *Friday Night VIP Tickets additionally include an exclusive opening of Scott Shapiro’s Grateful Dead Art Exhibit

-Wavy Gravy hosted his 80th birthday party last June at Ardmore Music Hall and Main Line Art Center as part of the first Unlimited Devotion benefit, which raised over $20,000 for the Rex Foundation.
-Ardmore Music Hall and the Rex Foundation wanted to continue the momentum from last year, and are honored to bring the countercultural icon back to the Philadelphia Main Line for two days to celebrate the spirit and generosity of the Grateful Dead community.
+Wavy Gravy hosted his 80th birthday party last June at Ardmore Music Hall and the Main Line Art Center as part of the first Unlimited Devotion benefit, which raised over $20,000 for the Rex Foundation.
+Ardmore Music Hall and The Rex continue the tradition and are honored to bring the countercultural icon back to Philadelphia’s Main Line for two days to celebrate the spirit and generosity of the Grateful Dead community.

-The weekend kicks off on Friday, June 9th with an exclusive performance from The Wavy All Stars: Steve Kimock (RatDog / Zero); John Kadlecik (Furthur / DSO); Aron Magner (Billy & the Kids / Disco Biscuits); Reed Mathis (Golden Gate Wingmen); Jay Lane (Furthur / Golden Gate Wingmen), Kenny Brooks (RatDog); and Leslie Mendelson (KIMOCK).
-Starting off the night will be John Kadlecik doing an “acoustilectric” solo set followed by KIMOCK (Steve Kimock, Bobby Vega, Johnny Kimock, and Leslie Mendelson).
-Reed Mathis and Electric Beethoven will perform a late night set following The Wavy All Stars.
+The weekend kicks off on Friday, June 9th with an exclusive performance from The Wavy All Stars, performing Dead-centric music and more: Steve Kimock (RatDog / Zero); John Kadlecik (Furthur / DSO); Aron Magner (Billy & the Kids / Disco Biscuits); Reed Mathis (Golden Gate Wingmen); Jay Lane (Furthur / Golden Gate Wingmen), Kenny Brooks (RatDog); and Leslie Mendelson (KIMOCK).
+Starting off the night will be John Kadlecik with an “acoustilectric” solo set followed by KIMOCK (Steve Kimock, Bobby Vega, Johnny Kimock, and Leslie Mendelson).
+Reed Mathis and Electric Beethoven will perform a late night set.

-During the day on Saturday, June 10th at AMH, attendees can watch the full screening of Martin Scorsese’s new documentary about the Grateful Dead, Long Strange Trip.
+During the day on Saturday, June 10th at AMH, attendees can watch the full screening of Amir Bar-Lev and Martin Scorsese’s new documentary about the Grateful Dead, Long Strange Trip.
 Scott Shapiro’s Grateful Dead Collection will also be on display; more than 75 framed and mint condition pieces of Grateful Dead artwork, including a myriad of classic concert posters.
-100 percent of the proceeds for this event will benefit the Rex Foundation.
+100% of the proceeds for this event will benefit the Rex Foundation.

 About The Rex Foundation: In the fall of 1983, the Rex Foundation was established as a non-profit charitable organization by members of the Grateful Dead, their friends, and families, to further the long-established tradition of generosity the band was well-known for.
 Supporting programs that might otherwise be overlooked by mainstream funders, The Rex Foundation offers unsolicited small grants, generally in the $5,000 range, to organizations in the U.S. and beyond who are doing innovative grassroots work in supporting the environment, education, arts for youth, social services, building community and other areas aligned with the Rex mission.
 Since 1984 the Rex Foundation has granted $8.9 million to over 1,200 recipients.